miguelmota/zoa/README.md

 robots.doWork('dishes'); // Working dishes.
 ```

-Yep, zoa only has two features at the moment.
+Yep, zoa only has three features at the moment.

 # Test